Overv/VulkanTutorial/en/04_Vertex_buffers/00_Vertex_input_description.md

 };
 ```

-GLM conveniently provides us with C++ types that exactly match the vector types
+GLM conveniently provides us with C++ types that exactly match the vertex types
 used in the shader language.

 ```c++